erickrazr/MS-MDC-EPM-Sizing/AWS/readme.md

 Provides a summary of resource counts in the AWS environment.

 ## Note
 This script is for informational purposes and should be used according to your AWS environment and policies.
-Review and test in a non-production environment before production use.

 ## Contact
 For queries or issues, open an issue on the GitHub repository.